 The ventilator should be connected to a mains AC power supply for at least 4 hours prior to switching to internal battery power.
-For operation on external battery the ventilator should be connected to a mains AC power supply for at least 12 hours with green LED lot to insure a fully charged battery.
+For operation on external battery, the ventilator should be connected to a mains AC power supply for at least 12 hours with the green LED lit to ensure a fully charged battery.

-Pressurized Oxygen, Air or Heliox Gases.
+• Pressurized Oxygen, Air or Heliox Gases.
 The compressed gas sources must provide clean, dry, medical grade gas at a line pressure of 20 to 80 PSIG (1.4 to 5.6 bar).